MartinEesmaa/awesome-compopt/README.md

 **TCC:**

 This is likely different than GCC, but it has a little minimum libraries, headers and others.
-It allows to compile for minimum size than GCC and run the old machines up to Windows 95 and later.
+It allows to compile for minimum size than GCC and run the old machines up to Windows 95 and later, also Linux too.

 ```
 tcc example.c -o example